Enjoy wandering around Castiglion Fiorentino

 a lovely walled Tuscan town with narrow streets, a lovely piazza and many hidden delights.
 Or spend the evening there having dinner by the piazza, watching the world go by.

-Cortona is a must on anyone's list of things to see.
+Cortona is a must

 This gorgeous hilltop town is so picturesque it will take your breath away.
 It is full of interesting shops selling art and crafts, and local produce.
+Lots of events are held over the summer months, so ask at the tourist office for what's on during your stay.

 Whilst in Cortona, follow the Roman road called Strada Basolata